 The inscription on his gravestone reveals that he was captured from Gambia as a boy and sold into slavery in America, before being brought to England.
 It is clear that he was highly regarded by the Earl and Countess of Essex, who were subscribers to the first edition of Olaudah Equiano's Interesting Narrative.

 Doney's obituary appeared in The Gentleman's Magazine.
-His gravestone is in the churchyard of St Mary's, Church Street, Watford, Hertfordshire WD18 0EG.
+His gravestone in the churchyard of St Mary's, Church Street, Watford, Hertfordshire WD18 0EG is listed Grade II.

 Poor Edward blest the irate bark which bore